AshKyd/briscycle/site/brisbane-city/river-loop/index.md

 There is a good mix of flat and hill cycling, but you can also choose the Mini Brisbane River Loop if the full loop is too challenging.

 The full loop is 35-40 km, whereas the mini loop is slightly under 20 km.
-Jump <a href="#mapContainer">bottom of the page for the map</a>.
+Jump <a href="#map">bottom of the page for the map</a>.

 ## Mini Brisbane River Loop